scottkwon/got_deadpool/README.md

 Each player is rewarded points based on:
   + Killer
   + Victim
-  + Bonus points for getting both correct!
+  + Bonus points for getting both correct

+The player with the most points at the end of the season wins!